-- a.
+- a plan intended to make the Complainant believe that failure to perform an act would result in serious physical or non-physical harm to the Complainant or another person; or - iii. the abuse or credible threat of abuse of a legal or University policy process. - b.
+A commercial sex act is any sex act for which anything of value is given to or received by any person. - c.
+Force is physical conduct that would reasonably overcome the will of another. - d.
+Fraud is intentional deception that would reasonably overcome the will of another. - 2.
+Sexual Harassment: - a.
 Sexual Harassment is when: - i.
 Quid Pro Quo: a person's submission to unwelcome sexual conduct is implicitly or explicitly made the basis for employment decisions, academic evaluation, grades or advancement, or other decisions affecting participation in a University program or activity; or - ii.
 Hostile Environment: unwelcome sexual or other sex-based conduct is sufficiently severe, persistent or pervasive that it unreasonably denies, adversely limits, or interferes with a person's participation in or benefit from the education, employment or other programs or activities of the University, and creates an environment that a reasonable person would find to be intimidating or offensive. - b.
 Sexual conduct includes sexual or romantic advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature. - c.
 Other sex-based conduct includes acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on gender, gender identity, gender expression, sexor gender-stereotyping, or sexual orientation. - d.
 Consideration is given to the totality of the circumstances in which the conduct occurred. - e.
-This Policy will be implemented in a manner that recognizes the importance of the rights to freedom of speech and expression and will not be interpreted to prohibit expressive conduct that is protected by the free speech and academic freedom principles.

-3. Other Prohibited Behavior:

-- a.
-Invasions of Sexual Privacy. - Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - ii.
-Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material, depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; or - iii.
-Using depictions of nudity or sexual activity to extort something of value from a person. - b.
+This Policy will be implemented in a manner that recognizes the importance of the rights to freedom of speech and expression and will not be interpreted to prohibit expressive conduct that is protected by the free speech and academic freedom principles. - 3.
+Other Prohibited Behavior: - a.
+Invasions of Sexual Privacy. - i.
+Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material, depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; or

+- iii.
+Using depictions of nudity or sexual activity to extort something of value from a person; or - iv.
+Threatening to post or share depictions of nudity or sexual activity unless a person takes a particular action. - b.
 Sexual intercourse with a person under the age of 18. - c.
 Exposing one's genitals in a public place for the purpose of sexual gratification. - d.
 Failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under this Policy. - e.
 Engaging in Retaliation.
 Retaliation is an adverse action against a person based on their report or other disclosure of alleged Prohibited Conduct to a University employee or their participation in, refusal to participate in, or assistance with the investigation, reporting, remedial, or disciplinary processes provided for in this Policy.